Arcahub/kube-install-tuto/src/installation/controlplane-node.md

 You can see that the `coredns` pods are not ready and are in the `Pending` state.
 This is because the pods are waiting for a network to be available.

-To fix this we need to install a [Container Network Interface (CNI) plugin](https://kubernetes.io/docs/concepts/extend-kubernetes/compute-storage-net/network-plugins/).
+To fix this, we need to install a [Container Network Interface (CNI) plugin](https://kubernetes.io/docs/concepts/extend-kubernetes/compute-storage-net/network-plugins/).
 A CNI plugin is a network plugin that will allow pods to communicate with each other.

 We will use [Weave Net](https://www.weave.works/oss/net/) in this course.